 14NEW Prayer in practice (Miranda Peel & Helen Downes)Interactive

-15NEW Israel and Palestine now (Ian & Avery McHaffie)Masterclass
+15NEW Israel and Palestine now (Ian & Avery McHaffie)Interactive

 16NEW Mentoring in the Church (Simon Dean)Interactive